 The Hurricane Response Marine Debris Removal Fund is a partnership between NFWF and the NOAA Marine Debris Program that awards grants to assess, remove and dispose of marine debris caused by severe storms.
 Grants are awarded based on the targeted debris’ existing or potential impact to coastal communities and resources, and to prevent further harm to sensitive marine habitats and species listed under the Endangered Species Act.

-In 2020, NFWF will award approximately $10 million in grants to remove damaging marine debris from coastal areas of communities impacted by hurricanes Florence and Michael, and Typhoon Yutu to reduce impacts to communities, industry and further harm to habitats and fish and wildlife populations.
+In 2022, NFWF will award approximately $3 million in grants to remove damaging marine debris from coastal areas of communities in the Gulf of Mexico impacted by hurricanes Ida, Laura, Delta and Sally to reduce impacts to communities, industry and further harm to habitats and fish and wildlife populations.
 The program primarily funds projects that are ready for immediate clean-up efforts to remove and dispose of marine debris that resulted from storms.